Link coming soon

 Now available as paperback and e-book:

-Andreas' new books "ON HOW TO BECOME YOUR OWN GURU" and "THE INNER GURU'S PRACTICE BOOK" !
+Andreas' new books "ON HOW TO BECOME YOUR OWN GURU" and "SANKALPA" !

-Check them out now, if you want to see your meditation, yoga or qigong practice with new eyes.
+Check them out now, if you want to see your spiritual practice through new eyes.

 LOKAH SAMASTAH SUKHINO BHAVANTU.